SAFE-Stack/docs/docs/awesome-safe-components.md

-A curated list of awesome React/JS tools the community have put together:
+A set of SAFE-ready wrappers around existing React and JS UI Components.
+Use [femto](https://github.com/Zaid-Ajaj/Femto) to install the packages so that the npm packages are also installed.

 ## React bindings